The Evolving Human System

 The human species consists of individuals divided into nations and languages, but also functions as one large community.
-My work seeks to explain large-scale social change by exploring how networks of people connect human groups at local and global levels.
+My work seeks to explain large-scale social change by exploring how networks of people connect at local and global levels.
 This approach also provides useful context for understanding current crises such as social inequality and environmental degradation.

 Karl Marx identified capitalism as a new process within a long-established world market.
 He argued that capitalist systems emerged in the 1700s as expanded wage labor in manufacturing gave rise to surplus value owned by proprietors.
-Now, after nearly two centuries of debate, we can gather latest thoughts on capitalism, its place in the global economy, its institutional organization, and how it has changed economic, political, and social affairs.
+Now, after nearly two centuries of debate, we can gather new thoughts on capitalism, its place in the global economy, its institutional organization, and how it has changed economic, political, and social affairs.

 The Idea of Civilization

 “Civilization” is an ideological term invented in the eighteenth century.
 It links prestigious ancient societies to the classification of modern groups by culture, race, and religion.
 Since the nineteenth century, the concept of “civilization” has been used to rank and classify societies and to identify and celebrate leaders of progress.
 In my critique of civilization, I argue that the term usually creates confusion rather than clarity.

 Published (2022), in Asian Review of World Histories

 Empires, having conquered near and distant lands for four millennia, seem to have disappeared.
 Nations, formed both by consensus and warfare during the past few centuries, now govern almost the entire world.
 This essay traces the interplay and transformation of empires and nations for the past 250 years, while also considering the expansion of representative government and the emergence of new types of dictatorial government.